Vgr255/Nightmare/Walkthrough/Part 6 - The Shinra Building Extravaganza.md

 To climb up in the toilet room, talk to every NPC you can talk to on Floor 66.
 That unlocks the option in the dialog.
 Climb up, and watch the scenes.
 I was able to follow it up until Hojo was mentioning other specimens.
-I THINK those were Blue XIV and Indigo XV, clones of Red XIII that are in Dirge of Cerberus.
-I think.
-I don't know, I never played Dirge.

 On Floor 67, there's 2 Hidden Items: